5. The CAISAR modelling language

 5.2.2.2.
 Functions

-(** Returns a symbol for the neural network with filename n. **)
+(** Returns a symbol for the machine learning model with filename n. **)

-(** Returns a vector that represents the application of neural network
+(** Returns a vector that represents the application of a model

 on an input vector. **)